 PRO TIP: this hike requires fording a river so check on current conditions and to bring water shoes to switch out with your hiking boots.

 In the small town of Greenville at the foot of Moosehead Lake, you can meet up with Northwoods Outfitters for a moose safari.
 While they have found up to 15 moose during their tours, the average is closer to one to three.
 We fulfilled my dream and finally spotted a moose in the wild hanging out at Lazy Tom’s Bog, north of the town of Kokadjo.

-[PRO TIP: Lazy Tom’s Bog is a good spot to find moose on a self-driving moose search too!]
+PRO TIP: Lazy Tom’s Bog is a good spot to find moose on a self-driving moose search too!

 From there we headed up to Lower Roach Pond and spent an hour silently canoeing around the lake looking for moose.
 We didn’t luck out but it was still beautiful out on the water in the early morning.

+The Katahdin Woods and Waters Scenic Byway is a great scenic drive in Maine if you want to look for moose nearby.
 If you just want to explore on your own, head out in the early morning or evening and keep a sharp eye on the ditches along the side of the road.
 Especially in the spring, since moose like salt and will eat the grass that has soaked up the salt that is used on the roads.

 Getting to Moosehead Lake

 Greenville is the primary town near Moosehead Lake and it is located about three hours north of Portland.
 It makes a great road trip for anyone in New England, but you can also fly into Portland and combine it with a visit to this charming port city or a shopping expedition at the L.L.
 Bean Outlet in nearby Freeport.

 If you are renting a cabin, I’d suggest bringing along some supplies because there is only a small grocery store in town and a handful of restaurant options.